Little blue heron: Behavior and ecology

-Little blue herons are prefer to stay still and wait when hunting, rather than chase after prey.
+Little blue herons prefer to stand still and wait when hunting, rather than chase after prey.
 They walk slowly and search for fish and other prey items, flying to different spots if needed.
 They tend to move slower than other related species, which can help distinguish them.
 They are not usually found in large numbers at any body of water.
 Occasionally, however, they will gather with other herons, especially if they have found a school of fish trapped in shallow water.
-They sometimes also feeds in grassy fields.
+They sometimes also feed in grassy fields.

 Reproduction and life cycle

-During courtship, both males and females practice bill-nibling.
+During courtship, both males and females practice bill-nibbling.
 Males also use a neck-stretch to attract mates.

 Nesting

 Little blue herons typically nest in trees alongside other roosting birds.
 They are colonial nesters (nesting in groups).
 Examples of species they may nest alongside include the scarlet ibis, yellow-crowned night heron, great egret, black-crowned night heron, and snowy egret.

 During nest construction, males bring twigs to females, who use them to build the nest.
 Both males and females help incubate their clutch.
 They begin incubation after two eggs have been laid, which will cause any later eggs to hatch out of sync.
 The chicks that hatch later tend to not receive as much food as early-hatching ones, which limits their growth.
 Clutch sizes vary significantly throughout their range.
-In Trinidad, there are usually 2-5 eggs, while in Costa Rica, only 2-4 are laid on average.
-In North America, the mean is 2.67-4.4.
+In Trinidad, there are usually 2–5 eggs, while in Costa Rica, only 2–4 are laid on average.
+In North America, the mean is 2.67–4.4.
 The very lowest values are seen in southeastern Brazil and the US states Florida and Georgia, where no more than three are generally laid.

 Young herons are able to start climbing around the branches by their nests at 15 days old.
 Due to the young age at which they develop motor skills in their legs, the young do not rely on their parents for anything besides feeding after 19 days, at which point the adults begin foraging away from the nest.
 By 20–25 days, they can climb to the very top of the tree their nest is built on, or even into other trees.
 They can fly short distances at around 30 days of age (some take 35–38), but will still be dependent on adults for about two weeks after that.
 It is in their second year of life that juveniles begin to lose their white feathers.

 Predation

 There is circumstantial evidence that young black-crowned night herons and crab-eating raccoons prey on nestling little blue herons.
 Adults have been observed driving a yellow-headed caracara away from their nests.
 In the presence of a Harris' hawk, however, the little blue herons fled.

+In Florida, little blue herons may be eaten by some growth stage of invasive snakes like Burmese pythons, reticulated pythons, Southern African rock pythons, Central African rock pythons, boa constrictors, yellow anacondas, Bolivian anacondas, dark-spotted anacondas, and green anacondas.